Movement, dispersal, local adaptation and meta-communities

 Contact persons: apl.
 Prof. Guntram Weithoff, Victor Parry, Julia Pawlak, Katrin Kiemel

 Populations are often spatially separated with a limited exchange of individuals between sites.
 This holds particularly for aquatic populations in lakes, living on “aquatic islands” within a sea of land.
 An example of such isolation are small water bodies such as kettle holes within a landscape or even more isolated very acidic and rare mining lakes.
 As a result of spatial separation (isolation), local adaptation of populations is favored.
 However, even plankton organisms have the potential to disperse over longer distances either as active stages through water birds or as resting stages by wind dispersal.
 Such longer-distance dispersal enhances the gene exchange between distant populations.
 Although some of the dispersal routes are well-known, there is a large gap in the knowledge of the quantification of the dispersal.
 The aim is to understand the mechanisms behind zooplankton dispersal on a landscape scale.

-On a smaller study scale, we study the individual movement behavior of zooplankton in response to environmental stressors using video analysis.
+On a smaller study scale, we study the individual movement behavior of zooplankton in response to environmental stressors or predators using video analysis.

 The work is funded by the German Science Foundation (DFG) within the Research Training Group BioMove and by the University of Potsdam.

 Colangeli P, Schlägel U, Obertegger U, Petermann, J, Tiedemann R & Weithoff, G. (2019) Negative phototactic response to UV-R in three cosmopolitan rotifers: a video analysis Approach.
 Hydrobiologia, 844:43-54.

 Kiemel, K,Weithoff, G& Tiedemann, R (2022) DNA metabarcoding reveals impact of local recruitment, dispersal, and hydroperiod on assembly of a zooplankton metacommunity.
 Molecular Ecology.
 Open Access